larryqi/graduation-project/README.md

 # graduation-project
-a simple web portal for my graduation project
+a simple web portal for my graduation project using Django